phiggins42/rstwiki/README.rst

   editable - Whether or not wiki contents should be editable.

   [auth]
-  type -
+  type - Type of authentication to use.
+One of "ldap", "bypass".

   [vcs]
   type - The type of version control system to use.
+Currently, only "git" is
+         supported.
-Currently, only "git" is supported. repo - The address of the repository used to store and retrieve wiki data. push.enabled - push.delay -
+  repo - The address of the repository used to store and retrieve wiki data. push.enabled - Whether or not to push to upstream when a commit is made to
+                 the local repository.